MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/attribute-based-product-configurator.md

     - **Description** - Briefly describe the query and what it is for.
     - **Price model** - Select a [price model](#build-price-model) (from the current configuration model) that the query will apply when triggered.
     - **Order type** - Select the type of order where the query will apply.
-    - **Valid from** - Specify the first day where the query will apply.
+    - **Valid from** - Specify the first day when the query will apply.
-    - **Expire by** - Specify the last date where the query will apply.
+    - **Expire by** - Specify the last date when the query will apply.

     ![Price model criteria](media/prod-config-price-model-criteria.png "Price model criteria")